The views expressed by the host on this program documented to be almost always right 99.6 percent of the time.

 But it's not all sweetness and light out there.

-Roland Martin, CNN political analyst, you may not have heard of him, because nobody watches CNN, even their co-founder recently said it's becoming a joke.
+Roland Martin, CNN political analyst, you may not have heard of him because nobody watches CNN.

 This would dominate the headlines.

-It would be reasonable to conclude that the special interest groups that vigorously fight for diversity would be up in arms, declaring that this person's records showed them unwilling to diversify academia and unqualified to consider diverse views as uh as as one of nine members of the U.S. Supreme Court.
+It would be reasonable to conclude that the special interest groups that vigorously fight for diversity would be up in arms, declaring that this person's records showed them unwilling to diversify academia and unqualified to consider diverse views as one of nine members of the U.S. Supreme Court.

 We may very well witness this now that President Obama has selected Elena Kagan to replace the retiring Justice John Paul Stevens.

-Gee Uriel Charles, founding director of the Duke Law Center on Law, Race and Politics, has heavily scrutinized Kagan's hiring record as head of Harvard Law in a scathing blog post.
+Guy Uriel Charles, founding director of the Duke Law Center on Law, Race, and Politics, Has heavily scrutinized Kagan's hiring record as head of Harvard law in a scathing blog post.

-Now these numbers on the surface are appalling and would be ripped to shreds by those who value diversity, but my guts tells me that even though Kagan has been tapped by Obama, the normally vocal and persistent voices in this area will be tight-lipped and quiet, unwilling to oppose or heavily criticize the nomination of a woman to the court, especially one made by an African American Democrat president.
+But my guts tells me that even though Kagan has been tapped by Obama, the normally vocal and persistent voices in this area will be tight-lipped and quiet, unwilling to oppose or heavily criticize the nomination of a woman to the court, especially one made by an African-American Democrat president.

 So he's very, very, very, very, very upset.